AndrewWarrington33/rosalind/README.md

 # Rosalind
- Solutions to Rosalind bioinformatics problems
+ My solutions to Rosalind bioinformatics problems using python.